hyperledger-solang/solang/docs/running.rst

 -v, \\-\\-verbose
   Make the output more verbose.
 The compiler tell you what contracts have been found in the source, and what files are generated.
-Without this option solang will be silent if there are no errors.
+Without this option Solang will be silent if there are no errors.

 \\-\\-target *target*